EchoMAV/docs/docs/echopilot_ai.md

 Barometer 1        | ICP-20100
 Barometer 2        | ICP-20100
 Magnetometer        | PNI RM3100
-Add-On INS      | VectorNAV VN-X00 (optional, standalone modules only via RS-232)
+Add-On INS      | Standalone modules only via RS-232

 The hardware is configured into a two board stack.
 The upper board is the EchoPilot AI board, and it contains the flight management unit, peripherals, sensors and Nvidia Jetson interface.
 The lower board is the Carrier Board, and it handles power regulation and connectors.
 Two high-density FX23L-80S-0.5SV 80-pin board-to-board connectors are used between the two boards.
+There is 10mm between boards.

 This design philosophy achieves multiple goals: